 The good news is that some of the damage incurred from chronic stress and anxiety is “not completely irreversible,” according to some experts.
 It was long believed that once a brain lost volume, it was gone forever, but we now know that’s not entirely true.
 Our brains are plastic, meaning they’re capable of change.
 This plasticity allows our brains some degree of regrowth and regeneration.

 The best way, however, to protect your brain and body from the effects of chronic stress and anxiety is to find a way to manage it before it begins to affect your health.
 Luckily, there are many different treatment options for these conditions.
-If you’d like to learn more about Neurocore’s drug-free anxiety or stress programs, give us a call at 800.600.4096.
+If you’d like to learn more about Neurocore’s drug-free anxiety,stress programs, or our at-home program, give us a call at 800.600.4096.

 Neurocore makes no claims that it can cure any conditions, including any conditions referenced on its website or in print materials, including ADHD, anxiety, autism, depression, traumatic brain injury, post-traumatic stress disorder, migraines, headaches, stress, sleep disorders, Alzheimer’s and dementia.
 If you take prescription medications for any of these conditions, you should consult with your doctor before discontinuing use of such medications.